Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 [Single Sign-On] is a module for [Omeka S] that allows users to authenticate automatically through single sign-on (SSO) via [SAML] and the identity provider (IdP) of your institution or any external service.
 Multiple IdP are managed, so users can login through multiple services.
+The certificates of the IdP can be automatically updated each day too.

 Local users can still connect via the local passwords if they have one.

-Note that [Shibboleth] is a derivative of Saml, so the [module Shibboleth] will be deprecated soon, once some missing features will be implemented in this module.
+Note that [Shibboleth] is an extension of Saml, so the [module Shibboleth] will be deprecated soon, once some missing features will be implemented in this module.